RAF Hal Far: Second World War

-Post war
+1944—1945

 By 1944 Malta had therefore returned to normal and new aircraft were appearing all over the Island.
 The influx of large numbers of aircraft needed an expansion of dispersal areas and more huts, an undertaking carried out in October 1944.
 Further accommodation areas were added when FAA squadrons started arriving regularly at Hal Far for training periods.

 A different kind of event occurred in January 1945, when British Prime Minister Winston Churchill and US President Franklin D. Roosevelt came to Malta in anticipation of the Malta Conference with Soviet Premier Joseph Stalin.
 To deter any possible enemy attack, nine Spitfire IXs of No. 1435 Squadron, and six Mosquito night fighters of No. 256 Squadron, deployed to Hal Far from Grottaglie and Foggia respectively, two of the Mosquitos escorting the Prime Minister's Avro York transport aircraft outside Malta and into Luqa airfield on 29 January.
 All aircraft remained at Hal Far into early February until all VIPs had left.

+Post war

 After the evolution from piston to jet engines in the 1950s, the airfield had to be closed for three weeks for the resurfacing of the runways.
 The airfield started housing various training camps by the UK-based Royal Naval Volunteer Reserve (RNVR) Air Divisions.
 Training including live depth charges dropping, live armament practice and rocket firing on the uninhabited islet of Filfla, and hide and seek exercises with RN submarines in which aircraft sought out and shadowed the underwater 'raiders' and finally carried out mock attacks if they managed to find them.
 Several units used HMS Falcon for these annual summer camps, which started in 1950, stopped in 1951, and continued from 1952 to 1956.

 During 1957, the airfield also served as a civilian airport while the runways at RAF Luqa were being resurfaced.
 During 1958 Hal Far was the proving base for the world's first assault helicopter squadron.

 After being used by the Royal Navy, the Hal Far airfield was returned to the RAF for a short period of time in the mid 1960s, and the last squadron was disbanded on 31 August 1967.
 This brought to an end 43 very active years of Malta's oldest and most historical airfield.
 It was subsequently placed on a 'care and maintenance' basis and served as a satellite for RAF Luqa.
 Between March 1967 and September 1978 the airfield served as a base for the American aircraft maintenance company M.I.A.Co.

 During the resurfacing of Luqa's runways, all civilian and military flying was transferred to Hal Far until Luqa became operational again.